Against Volume

 We are not Apple, we are not CNN.

-And we are not building a business in the creator economy either.
+And we are not trying to launch a business in the creator economy either.

 We are building a career.
 A small business.
 A reputation.
-And while scale might happen to some of us, it is not where we should start nor what we should aim for.
+And while scale might happen to some of us, it is not where we should start.

 Always follow the money.